tomhoover/guide-programming-fundamentals-in-python/guide.md

 ## If Statements

 But what if our pypet is not hungry?
 We need to take into account whether or not the hungry variable is set to `True` or `False`.
-In order to know whether our Pypet is hungry, we are going to use an if statement.
+In order to know whether our Pypet is hungry, we are going to use an **if statement**.

 ![](http://i.imgur.com/Axp2Smt.gif)